LAKERS TOGETHER: ‘We can’t wait to meet you.’ One constant is our passion for teaching. Watch a faculty member talk about your learning experience.

 A double major in Political Science and Public and Nonprofit Administration and a minor in Philosophy only whetted Marc Plooster’s appetite for education.
 After completing his B.S. in 2014, he immediately started in GVSU’s Master of Public Administration program while also working for the City of Grand Rapids, where he had been a John H. Logie Fellow as an undergraduate.
 The experience of implementing the city’s new Financial Management Software helped steer Marc into the M.S. in Accounting program, from which he graduated in 2017.

-Toward the end of his graduate studies, Marc was offered a position in the Ottawa County Fiscal Services department.
-He recently celebrated his second anniversary working for the County and his first year as a Budget and Audit Analyst.
-Marc is the main Fiscal Services point of contact for multiple departments and works closely on cost allocations for the county.
-Additionally, he oversees accounts receivable and the financial reporting of cash and capital assets.
+Marc worked for nearly three years at the Ottawa County Fiscal Services department, where he was the main Fiscal Services point of contact for multiple departments and worked closely on cost allocations for the county.
+Additionally, he oversaw accounts receivable and the financial reporting of cash and capital assets.
+Marc is currently the Accounting Supervisor for the Holland Public Schools.